Dry AMD Treatment: Modern Ways to Slow Progression

 Limitations:

-- Requires expensive equipment and trained personnel
+- Requires costly equipment and training

-- Unclear effectiveness in late-stage GA
+- Effectiveness in late-stage GA remains unclear

 2. Dry AMD treatment using FDA-approved injectable drugs